From the Museado Foundation

 Import paths

-We already import from PastPerfect and Omeka or Omeka S. Contact us for a demo of your public data in our system, and include a link to your PastPerfect Online or Omeka site.
+We already import from PastPerfect and Omeka / Omeka S. Contact us for a demo of your public data in our system.

 Coming soon